Skip to main content

 • “The cel-shaded art style absolutely slaps.”

-• “The UI, visuals, music, and art direction are all excellent, and stylized in a perfect way to be appealing while still fitting within the scope of an indie project.”
+• “The UI, visuals, music, and art direction are all excellent, and stylized in a perfect way to be appealing and still fit within the scope of an indie project.”

-• “I'm absolutely loving this game; the presentation is top-notch, graphics and visual style are excellent, and the gameplay is so much fun!”
+• “I'm absolutely loving this game, the presentation is top notch, graphics and visual style are excellent, and the gameplay (though it takes a second to get used to how the controls feel) is so much fun!”

 • “However, even in its current early-access state, the game has two major issues that prevent me from recommending it to anyone outside of a very niche demographic.”